 Migrate to Australia

-During the latter half of the 19th century, several colonies funded the immigration of skilled immigrants from Europe, starting with German vintners’ assistance to South Australia.
+During the latter half of the 19th century, several colonies funded the immigration of skilled immigrants from Europe, starting with the assistance of German vintners to South Australia.
 The government found that if it wanted immigrants, it had to subsidize migration; the great distance from Europe made Australia a more expensive and less attractive destination than Canada, the United States, Brazil, or Argentina.

 After World War II, Australia believed that it must increase its population to avoid the threat of another invasion and launched an immigration program whose goal was to increase Australia’s population.
 Hundreds of thousands of displaced Europeans immigrated to Australia, with more than three million people immigrating from Europe during the late 1940s until the 1960s.
 Immigration from Asian and other non-European countries started during the 1970s and 1980s.
-It was during this period that Australia first began to adopt a policy of ‘multiculturalism.
+During this period, Australia first began to adopt a policy of ‘multiculturalism.’

-Australia is now one of the most multicultural and diverse nations globally – with over 200+ languages spoken across the country (primarily English).
-It is also a modern-day global powerhouse with a fast-growing economy and with significant soft power potential.
-All of this is largely down to its vibrant history of migration and the ever-growing International diaspora communities.
-Australia is considered a migrant multicultural country because nearly a quarter of the population was born in another country, compared to over 10 percent in the US and over 17 percent in Canada.
+Australia is now one of the most multicultural and diverse nations in the world –globally, with over 200+ languages spoken across the country (primarily English).
+It is also a modern-day global powerhouse with a fast-growing economy and significant soft power potential.
+All of this is largely down to its vibrant migration history and ever-growing communities of international diaspora.
+Australia is considered a multicultural migrant country because nearly a quarter of the population was born in another country, compared to over 10 percent in the US and over 17 percent in Canada.